zephyrproject-rtos/chre/chpp/api_parser/README.md

  1. Flatten the structure by replacing pointers to nested structures/arrays with a ChppOffset which describes the location in the payload where the nested data resides.
+ 1. A CHPP application layer header is allocated for convenience when used in CHPP.
+The header values need to be set by CHPP and they are not zeroed out.
+    The header length is not included in the offset calculation.

 ChppOffset is a collection of a 16-bit offset from the beginning of the payload, and a length.
 While we could implicitly derive the offset, the length cannot